 It’s My Wrestling Podcast sent out the following:

-The interview is available in full at this link, with highlights of the interview below.
+The full interview is available at this link, with highlights of the interview below.

 The people in WWE who helped him during his addiction: When I give them credit, I’m giving credit to people like Road Dogg who would come up to me and check on me.
 I’m giving credit to guys like Billy Kidman who would come up and check on me or Goldust who would come up and talk to me.
 The boys.
 The boys always looked out for me.
 And that’s when I say yes, WWE helped me.
 They did the guys in the company helped me and I will still say this, and people will try to manipulate my words all the time.
 I’m very thankful I wasn’t fired because I wanted to work at the company at that time.
 And so like, the fact that they didn’t fire me for being a drug addict, went a long way with me now.